 (I).
 FLOAT CHAMBER.
-To undo the Float chamber lid, pull off the spring "YB" and then unscrew the lid by fixing a key on the hexagon.
+To undo the Float chamber lid, pull off the apring "YB" and then unacrew the lid by fixing a key on the hoxagon.

-The Float can be removed by pinching the bow spring between finger and thumb and lifting it off the needle.
+ThetFloat can be removed by pinching the bow spring between finger and thumb and lifting it off the needle.